Doubtingeye352/ball-and-cloud-game/README.md

-this mini python game is a fairly same as my old game find the gap but this time we have a  ball which you have to dodge too player is given more speed too. there might be some bugs and glitches which i am going to fix in the future enjoy!
+this mini python game is a fairly same as my old game find the gap but this time we have a  ball which you have to dodge too player is given more speed too. there might be some bugs and glitches which i am going to fix like the player who goes off the screen such bugs will be fixed in the future enjoy!

 objective of the game: